HocVienCongGiao/example-service/lambda/README.md

 ## ✨ features

-* 🦀 Auto-approve API to approve automatically TF workspaces that need human attention.
+* 🦀 Auto-approve API to approve automatically TF workspaces that need human attention
 - 🛵 Continuous integration testing with GitHub Actions
 - 🚀 Continuous deployment with GitHub Actions
 * 🧪 How to retrieve logs from EFS